antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/codecs.rst

 Encodings and Unicode
 ---------------------

-Unicode strings are stored internally as sequences of code points (to be precise as :c:type:`Py_UNICODE` arrays).
-Depending on the way Python is compiled (either via ``--enable-unicode=ucs2`` or ``--enable-unicode=ucs4``, with the former being the default) :c:type:`Py_UNICODE` is either a 16-bit or 32-bit data type.
-Once a Unicode object is used outside of CPU and memory, CPU endianness and how these arrays are stored as bytes become an issue.
-Transforming a unicode object into a sequence of bytes is called encoding and recreating the unicode object from the sequence of bytes is known as decoding.
-There are many different methods for how this transformation can be done (these methods are also called encodings).
-The simplest method is to map the code points 0--255 to the bytes ``0x0``--``0xff``.
-This means that a unicode object that contains code points above ``U+00FF`` can't be encoded with this method (which is called ``'latin-1'`` or ``'iso-8859-1'``). :func:`unicode.encode` will raise a :exc:`UnicodeEncodeError` that looks like this: ``UnicodeEncodeError: 'latin-1' codec can't encode character u'\u1234' in position 3: ordinal not in range(256)``.
+Strings are stored internally as sequences of code points in range ``0x0``-``0x10FFFF``.
+(See :pep:`393` for more details about the implementation.)
+Once a string object is used outside of CPU and memory, endianness and how these arrays are stored as bytes become an issue.
+As with other codecs, serialising a string into a sequence of bytes is known as *encoding*, and recreating the string from the sequence of bytes is known as *decoding*.
+There are a variety of different text serialisation codecs, which are collectivity referred to as :term:`text encodings <text encoding>`.

+The simplest text encoding (called ``'latin-1'`` or ``'iso-8859-1'``) maps the code points 0-255 to the bytes ``0x0``-``0xff``, which means that a string object that contains code points above ``U+00FF`` can't be encoded with this codec.
+Doing so will raise a :exc:`UnicodeEncodeError` that looks like the following (although the details of the error message may differ):
+``UnicodeEncodeError: 'latin-1' codec can't encode character '\u1234' in position 3: ordinal not in range(256)``.

-There's another group of encodings (the so called charmap encodings) that choose a different subset of all unicode code points and how these code points are mapped to the bytes ``0x0``--``0xff``.
+There's another group of encodings (the so called charmap encodings) that choose a different subset of all Unicode code points and how these code points are mapped to the bytes ``0x0``-``0xff``.
 To see how this is done simply open e.g. :file:`encodings/cp1252.py` (which is an encoding that is used primarily on Windows).
 There's a string constant with 256 characters that shows you which character is mapped to which byte value.

-All of these encodings can only encode 256 of the 1114112 code points defined in unicode.
+All of these encodings can only encode 256 of the 1114112 code points defined in Unicode.
 A simple and straightforward way that can store each Unicode code point, is to store each code point as four consecutive bytes.
 There are two
 possibilities: store the bytes in big endian or in little endian order.
 These two encodings are called ``UTF-32-BE`` and ``UTF-32-LE`` respectively.
 Their